ccorcos/elmish/README.md

 ## To Do

-- how are tasks completed? doesnt that array just grow forever?
-- http requests vs websocket persistent requests
+- websocket service + chatroom
 - undo-redo, time-travelling, error reporting with animation

 - websockets